 Even better, many non-traditional settings come with built-in beauty.
 You may not need to spend thousands on floral arrangements or decor if your ceremony takes place at the edge of a serene lake or beneath a canopy of ancient trees.

-Smaller, More Meaningful Guest Lists
+4. Smaller, More Meaningful Guest Lists

 Hosting your wedding in a non-traditional space sometimes means scaling down the guest list—and that can be a blessing in disguise.
 Smaller weddings allow for more intimate, genuine interactions with the people who matter most.

 When we were married, Mackinaw Island was the goal but a 200-person sit-down dinner there did not fit the budget.
 Not by a long shot.
-Because we weren’t willing to budge on the location, we had a weekend-long event including a ceremony on Lake Huron and am over-the-top dinner for 14 immediate family members.
+Because we weren’t willing to budge on the location, we had a weekend-long event including a ceremony on Lake Huron and an over-the-top dinner for 14 immediate family members.
 The following weekend, we invited everyone we knew to a BBQ at his parent’s lake house.
 That solution worked with both our vision, and our budget.

 Whether it’s a 20-person gathering at a cabin or an elopement with just your closest circle, these pared-down celebrations tend to be more relaxed and personal, leaving more room for meaningful connection and less pressure to entertain hundreds of guests.

-Adventure and Experience
+5. Adventure and Experience

 Non-traditional weddings are often more than a single day—they’re an experience.
 Getting married in a national park, on a beach at sunrise, or at a vineyard can turn your celebration into a weekend getaway for you and your guests.